Making the mosts of plants in your cooking

 Make my focaccia

-I like to make my focaccia with plenty of herbs.
-Rosemary is traditionally used, but try a mixture of what ever you have to hand.
+I like to make my focaccia bread with plenty of herbs.
+Rosemary is traditionally used, but try a mixture of what ever herbs you have to hand.
+Of course, you can add roasted vegetables for an even more delicious bread

 - 500 gr white bread flour